AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 Note:  Once a website visitor has opted out, the SDK will not allow you to set the users consent to in.

-Your tags rules can be triggered by a variety of built-in or custom [events](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/core/overview.html?lang=en) which can be used to pass this consent data at the appropriate time during a visitor session.
+Your tag rules can be triggered by a variety of built-in or custom [events](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/core/overview.html?lang=en) which can be used to pass this consent data at the appropriate time during a visitor session.
 In the above example, we used the window loaded event to trigger the rule.
 In a later section, we’ll use a consent preference event from a CMP to trigger a Set Consent action.
 You can use a Set Consent action in a rule triggered by any event you prefer that indicates an opt-in preference setting.

 #### Setting Consent with the Platform Consent Standard 2.0